 This chapter provides an overview of the major activities of Australia's banks, building societies and credit unions.
-It describes the approach to regulation of financial institutions and the various agencies that regulate Australian depository institutions.
+The size, structure and composition of banking and the mutual organisations is covered along with a discussion of recent trends in balance sheet structure and performance.
+It also describes the regulation of Australian depository institutions (DIs) and the various agencies that regulate them.
 DIs rely heavily on retail deposits to fund their activities, although wholesale borrowing and offshore funding are increasingly important sources of funds, particularly for the major banks.
 Historically, banks have offered a full range of services to both retail and corporate customers and Australia's major banks concentrate much of their effort in the provision of banking and investment banking services to businesses.
 Building societies and credit unions, on the other hand, focus on retail business, with loan portfolios dominated by residential mortgage lending.
 These differences are being eroded due to competitive forces, regulation and changing financial and business technology.